Rahm-no/MinatoLoader/README.md

 Replace SYSTEM with the chosen implementation (pytorch, dali, or minato).
 Replace NUM_GPUs with the number of GPUs to use (e.g., 1, 4, or 8).

 Example: to run MinatoLoader on 8 GPUs: ``` bash run_minato.sh 8```
-with 8 GPUs, running DALI took 174 s, Minato took around 85 seconds, and PyTorch takes X s.
+with 8 GPUs, running DALI took 155 s, Minato took around 85 seconds, and PyTorch takes 250 s.

 ### Step 4: Evaluate Results